MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 Distribute.setUpdateTrack(UpdateTrack.PRIVATE)
 ```

 After this call, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.
 The update track is persisted in the SDK across app launches.

+If a user is on the **private track**, it means that after the successful authentication, they will get the latest release they have access to from any public distribution groups plus any private distribution groups they are a member of.
+If a user is on the **public track**, it means that they will get the latest release only from public distribution groups.

+> [!NOTE]
+> This method can be called anywhere at runtime and doesn't require the app to be restarted.
+If it is called after SDK start it would check for an update on the given track.
+It will only impact the next update flow.

 If you want to switch back to public update track, simply call